othmaan100/ProjectValidation/README.md

-# Project Topics Validation System
+# Project Topics Validation SystemXX

 A comprehensive web-based system for managing and validating student project topics across multiple departments in an academic institution.